 - Optimized thermal management with extruded aluminum housing

 - Lightweight and low-profile housing allows for deployment for complex projects.

 Contributing reasons to use these fixtures:

 - Maintain optimal case temperature

 - Both fixtures operate in low voltage

 - Light provides a comfortable workplace for operators

-NASA is satisfied with the results and the LED lighting package which remains in operation.
-The lights have had very positive results for the AMES Research Center, and with affiliated organizations.
+NASA is satisfied with the results and the LED lighting package, which remains in operation.
+The lights have had positive results for the AMES Research Center and affiliated organizations.